CengizHan34/exchange-application/README.md

   - Swagger UI
   - JUnit - JMockit

-Two methods can be used to run the project.
-1- Run normally
-2- Using docker compose

 We will need to create an image to make it up as docker compose.

 > mvn spring-boot:build-image